What is a Co-parenting Specialist and when might you need one?

 If your child is struggling because of your divorce or separation, then it can be natural for them to act differently from normal.
 If there is ever cause for concern, such as disruptive behaviour which is impacting their performance in school or their ability to socialise, and for older children, involvement in sexually inappropriate behaviour, alcohol or drugs, then you should then seek help from your GP who might refer them to a child psychologist or elsewhere.
 Your children’s school will also have resources that you can use such as SENCo or ELSA.

-Where can I find a co-parenting specialist?
+Where can I find a Co-parenting Specialist?

-We have lots of different services and specialists who will be able to specifically help you and your family if you are going through a separation or divorce.
-Our coaches predominantly have a background in either family law, mediation or psychology and will be able to help you navigate various co-parenting issues you might face.
+We have lots of different services and Specialists who will be able to specifically help you and your family if you are going through a separation or divorce.
+Our Specialists predominantly have a background in either family law, mediation or psychology and will be able to help you navigate various co-parenting issues you might face.
 We also have a co-parenting app to help you stick to your child arrangements, message your ex securely or set and track shared goals.

 Read More